 Using FSUTIL to create large test files

-FSUTIL is a command-line utility designed for managing file systems and volumes in Windows.
-It is a versatile tool that can create empty files, large text files of specific sizes, or even files of specific formats like Word documents or Excel spreadsheets.
-In addition to creating large test files, FSUTIL can be used for other tasks such as querying free space on a volume or managing reparse points.
+FSUTIL is a tool for managing files and storage in Windows.
+It’s really handy and can make empty files, big text files of certain sizes, or even files like Word documents or Excel spreadsheets.
+Besides making big test files, FSUTIL can do things like check how much free space you have or manage special file points.

 fsutil file createnew <filename> <filesize_in_bytes>

-For example, to create a 1GB test file named “testfile1gb.docx“, enter the following command:
+For instance, to make a 1GB Word document named “testfile1gb.docx”, type this command:

 fsutil file createnew testfile1gb.docx 1073741824

-Note: You can create a file with any extension.
-The example above is to create a Word document file (.docx).
-If you want to create a file of another format such as Excel spreadsheets, simply change the extension to “.xlsx“.
-You can also remove the extension to create a plain file without any extension.
+Note: You can make a file with any ending.
+The above example is for a Word doc (.docx).
+If you want a different kind, like Excel, just change the ending to “.xlsx”.
+Or drop the ending to make a simple file without one.

 Related problem: File Transfer Speed Very Slow or Drops to Zero in Windows 11